top of page

 Golfing with Your Eyes Closed

 Visualize yourself on the green.
 Smell the freshly mown grass, feel the leather grip in your hands, see the ball sinking into the hole.
-Mental rehearsal like this is used by golf's greatest athletes to give them the edge they need to play round after perfect round.
+Mental rehearsal is used by golf's greatest athletes to give them the edge.
 Now you can get that same winning edge with this unique mental training program for golfers at all levels.
+Golfing with Your Eyes Closed is filled with practical exercises, key points, and pro tips--to build mental strength and take your game to the next level.

-You'll turn visualization into reality as you learn how to:
+You'll turn visualization into reality as you:

-• Build your muscle memory with imagery practice
+• Build muscle memory with imagery practice

 • Turn nervous energy into powerful performance